brown9804/Assembly-MIPS-MARS-Designs/README.md

 ## Contents:
 The content of this repository is detailed below.

+### Small Functions
+0. The function return the minor element of the array.
+1. The function returns the amount of capital or lowercase letters.

 ### Small Programs
 1. Algorithm that works on words, regarding upper and lower case, is found in: Upper_Lower_case_program.s
 2. Algorithm for a recursive function of C(n,k), found at: RecursiveCnk.s